 Is it foreseeable that this alternative project would have obtained all necessary licenses?

-Does the no-scheme rule entail that all projects identical or similar to that benefitting from expropriation have to be disregarded, i.e., have to be regarded as unforeseeable?
+Does the no-scheme rule entail that all projects identical or similar to that benefiting from expropriation have to be disregarded, i.e., have to be regarded as unforeseeable?

 Are the development licenses held by the expropriating party evidence that alternative (inferior) projects would not have been granted all necessary licenses, even in the no-scheme world?